Alicia Ostriker: Career and work

-She began her teaching career at Rutgers University in 1965 and has served as an English professor until she retired in 2004.
+Ostriker began her teaching career at Rutgers University in 1965 and has served as an English professor until she retired in 2004.
 Ostriker decided to pursue a career while also taking care of her children which was very uncommon during this time.
 Ostriker's ambition, desire to live a life different from her mother's, and her husband's refusal to let her become a housewife influenced her to make that choice.
 In 1969, her first collection of poems, Songs, was published by Holt, Rinehart and Winston.
 This collection contained poems that she wrote while she was still a student.
 Her poems reflect the influence poets such as Gerard Manley Hopkins, John Keats, W.H.
 Auden, William Blake, and Walt Whitman have had on her and her poetry.

 Her second collection of poems published was Once More Out of Darkness.
 Majority of the poems were written in free verse.
 While she was writing this collection of poems, Ostriker became aware of her feminist views.
 The poems that compose this collection were based on her first two experiences of pregnancy and childbirth as she had her first two children 18 months apart.
 Discussing these topics in her poems made her cognizant of the fact that she had not previously read poems about these topics and that she was breaking a taboo.
 Her third volume of poems, A Dream of Springtime, had poems that demonstrated her growth by discussing her emerging from her past and discovering herself and her identity.

 Her fourth book of poems, The Mother/Child Papers (1980), a feminist classic, was inspired by the birth of her son during the Vietnam War and weeks after the Kent State shootings.
 Throughout, she juxtaposes musings about motherhood with musings about war.
 She also discusses her husband and her other two children in her poems.
 This collection allowed her to explore her identity as a woman by examining her role as a mother, wife, and professor.
 It did take her ten years to write the poems that make up this collection as she gained more inspiration from events that were happening in society such as the American Feminist movement.